Accessibility Tools

 Conditions Treated

-- Texture irregularities such as acne scars, uneven skin texture, or stretch marks
+• Texture irregularities, including acne scars, uneven skin texture, and stretch marks

-- Sun damage, melasma, pigmentation, brown spots (age spots) on the face or body
+• Sun damage, melasma, hyperpigmentation, and brown spots (age spots) on the face, neck, chest, or hands)

 How well does Fraxel work for acne scars?